messages : 1496 Inscrit le : 26/12/2010 Localisation : Pays des merveilles Nationalité :

 Citation :

+Does Morocco Have a Place in the GCC?
 Morocco’s membership in the GCC is still a proposal at this point and must be followed by several steps to become a reality.
 The gap between the Moroccan economy and those of its counterparts in the Gulf is wide.
-While the specific criteria for accession to the GCC in its charter are unclear, the economic mismatch between Morocco and Gulf States would require significant efforts and political will to achieve full economic integration and harmonization of rules and regulations in legislation, finance, customs, trade, and administration.
+While the specific criteria for accession to the GCC in its charter are unclear, the economic mismatch between Morocco and Gulf States would require significant efforts and political will to achieve full economic integration andharmonization of rules and regulations in legislation, finance, customs, trade, and administration. http://carnegieendowment.org

 il doit y avoir aussi plus de place pour l'anglais dans notre pays.